Health Education England eLearning for Healthcare has added a new eLearning session on Public Mental Health to its MindEd programme.

 The session is aimed at public health practitioners and trainees and members of the primary care, secondary mental health, social care and commissioning workforce.

-The module has been written by Dr Jonathan Campion, Director for Public Mental Health at South London and Maudsley NHS Foundation Trust, edited by Dr Raphael Kelvin, National Clinical Lead, MindEd Consortium and coproduced with Health Education England.
+The module was written by Dr Jonathan Campion (Director for Public Mental Health at South London and Maudsley NHS Foundation Trust), edited by Dr Raphael Kelvin (National Clinical Lead, MindEd Consortium) and was coproduced with Health Education England.

 MindEd is a free educational resource for mental health.
 The variety of free resources aims to provide adults, across professions and organisations and including parents and carers, with the knowledge to support wellbeing, the understanding to identify young and older people at risk of a mental health condition and the confidence to act on their concern and, if needed, signpost to services that can help.